-Finsweet is now a Webflow development and implementation only agency
+Finsweet is now a Webflow development only agency

 - The core reason for this decision is to increase the happiness level of the Finsweet team and free us up to do what we do best.